mgechev/angularjs-style-guide/README.md

 * Use `$resource` instead of `$http` when possible.
 Highther level of abstraction saves you from redundancy.
 * Use AngularJS pre-minifier (like [ngmin](https://github.com/btford/ngmin)) for preventing further problems after minification.
 * Don't use globals.
 Resolve all dependencies using Dependency Injection.
-* Do not pollute your `$scope`!
-Only add functions/variables to scope that are being used by the template/templates.
-Its very hard to figure out where a particular function/variable is used, when everything is included in the scope.
+* Do not pollute your `$scope`.
+Add only functions and variables which are being used in the templates.

 #Modules